1636: The Viennese Waltz (Ring of Fire #18) (Hardcover)

 Description

 Book #18 in the multiple New York Times best-selling Ring of Fire series, and the team behind national bestseller 1635: The Kremlin Games.
 After carving a free state for itself in war-torn 17th century Europe, citizens of the modern town of Grantville, West Virginia contend with aristocratic forces determined to keep their grip on power whatever it takes.
-When Grantville, West Virginia was transported back to the year 1631 --

 in the middle of the Thirty Years' War, no less -- many things happened.